 If you decide to travel to Benin:

-Extremist groups have carried out attacks in areas of Burkina Faso adjacent to Benin’s northern border, near Parks Pendjari and W and adjacent hunting zones.
+Extremist groups have carried out attacks in areas of Burkina Faso and Niger adjacent to Benin’s northern border, near Park Pendjari, Park W, and adjacent hunting zones.
 Attacks may occur with little or no warning.
 Western tourists have been kidnapped in Park Pendjari, in northern Benin.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Benin’s northern border areas.
-U.S. government employees are prohibited from personal travel and must obtain special authorization for official travel to Parks Pendjari and W and all adjacent hunting zones, and other areas within 50 km of Benin’s northern border with Burkina Faso.
+U.S. government employees are prohibited from personal travel and must obtain special authorization for official travel to the regions described above.

 Visit our website for Travel to High-Risk Areas.